Q-SKADOO/BlogTest/_posts/Mini-QE_BlogDraft.md

-### This is V3 of draft (2-in-1: ReadMe and BlogPost)...
+### This is V3 of draft (2-in-1: ReadMe and BlogPost)...Replaced screenshots w/ codeblock...
 Missing format and removal of suggested material

 # mini-QE-fft
 Pulling out the 3D FFT call from QE and sticking it in its own reproducer to facilitate the debugging of the large performance gap with cufft